-- The pot still: A copper or copperlined vessel with a large bottom

-and a long, tapered neck connected by a copper pipe to a

-cooling spiral tube, which is the

-condenser.
-As the liquid boils,

-it evaporates.
-The vapor rises

-up to the condenser, cools, and

-returns back to a liquid state

-with alcohol.
-Often, this process

-is repeated to achieve the right

-alcohol level.

-- The continuous still: Also known as a column still, patent still, and Coffey still, the continuous still has tall copper columns that continually trickle liquid down over many steam-producing plates.
+- ✓ The pot still: A pot still is a copper or copper-lined vessel with a large bottom and a long, tapered neck connected by a copper pipe to a cooling spiral tube, which is the condenser.
+As the liquid boils, it evaporates.
+The vapor rises up to the condenser, cools, and returns to a liquid state with alcohol.
+Often, this process is repeated to achieve the right alcohol level. - The continuous still: Also known as a column still, patent still, and Coffey still, the continuous still has tall copper columns that continually trickle liquid down over many steam-producing plates.
 The vapor is drawn into vents and condensed.
 A continuous still performs under the same principles as a pot still but can work with a constant flow of materials coming in and going out, which is great for mass production.